-According to the PR-09 Receipt Fund Type Detail Report, at the beginning of the reporting period there was no HOME program income (PI) funds on hand.
+According to the PR-09 Receipt Fund Type Detail Report, at the beginning of the program year there were no HOME program income (PI) funds on hand.
 The PR-09 also reports that there were no HOME PI funds receipted or expended in the program year.

 Describe other actions taken to foster and maintain affordable housing.
-91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
-91.320(j)
+24 CFR 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
+24 CFR 91.320(j)

 The SCRHC homeowner occupied rehabilitation program is an important tool to preserve and maintain the regional's existing stock of affordable housing.
 Kershaw County Habitat for Humanity, as a developer utilizing Sumter County HOME funds, continues to work with individuals/families through a homeownership program.
-The SCRHC also funds rental projects throughout the region thereby adding to the stock of available affordable housing.
+The SCRHC will also fund rental projects throughout the region if there is a project that is identified, as this will add to the affordable housing stock.